Virginia Tech Carilion School of Medicine: Curriculum

 Virginia Tech Carilion uses a curriculum in basic science, clinical science, research, and health systems science and interprofessional practice (HSSIP).

 The basic science curriculum employs problem based learning groups that explore real patient cases from the community.

 The clinical science curriculum includes opportunities such as longitudinal bedside ultrasound training, standardized patient encounters, Longitudinal Ambulatory Care Experience (LACE) and a comprehensive oral health education.

 As part of the research domain, students are expected to conduct original, hypothesis-driven research of sufficient scope to span three-and-a-half years.
 VTC is one of few schools that requires students to conduct research as a graduation requirement.
 To conduct this research, students are provided over 1,200 hours of research education and protected time, as well as a minimum research budget of $1000 in years 2-4 for research supplies.
 VTC students take courses in biomedical research fundamentals, biostatistics, epidemiology, and ethics.
 VTC students graduate with a Graduate Certificate in Research in Translational Medicine.

 Students at VTC have the option to dual enroll in MBA, MPH, Master of Science (MS), or a Doctorate of Science (PhD) in Translational Biology, Medicine and Health programs.

 Admissions

-Admission to VTC is highly selective.
 For the M.D. class of 2025, 49 students were selected out of 6,405 applicants.
 The class' undergraduate average GPA was 3.6, while the average MCAT score was 513, and 14 students had graduate degrees.
 As a school with a robust research curriculum, the average accepted applicant has over 3000 hours of research experience.
 The class of 2025 is 55% female and 45% male.